andretms/PS-SharePoint-List-Graph/README.md

 ```

 > #### What is my _Site Relative URL_ and my _List Name_?
-> Access your list in a browser, then check the image below:
+> Access your SharePoint list in a browser, then check the image below to find out the values:
 > ![Relative Site](./_pictures/Site-Relative-URL.PNG)